jbloomlab/dms_tools/docs/dms_merge.rst

     dms_merge summedcounts.txt sum counts1.txt counts2.txt --chartype codon

-sums counts from the two provided counts files and write them to the file ``summedcounts.txt`` in the :ref:`dms_counts` format.
+sums counts from the two provided counts files and writes them to the file ``summedcounts.txt`` in the :ref:`dms_counts` format.

 Adding counts with normalization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~